-- a) Are linked to pre-determined and measurable performance criteria and that such criteria take into account the risk undertaken to achieve a given result. - b) Promote sustainability of the company and include non-financial criteria that are geared towards creating long term value, such as compliance with rules and internal operating procedures and risk management and control policies. - c) Are based upon balancing short-, medium- and long-term objectives, permitting the reward of continuous achievement over a period of time long enough to judge creation of sustainable value such that the benchmarks used for evaluation are not comprised of one-off, seldom occurring or extraordinary events.

-Complies \boxtimes Complies Partially \square Explanation \square Not applicable \square

-59. That a material portion of variable remuneration components be deferred for a minimum period of time sufficient to verify that previously established performance criteria have been met.

-Complies \boxtimes Complies Partially \square Explanation \square Not applicable \square

-60. That remuneration related to company results takes into account any reservations which may appear in the external auditor's report which would diminish said results.

-Complies \square Complies Partially \square Explanation \square Not applicable \boxtimes

-61. That a material portion of variable remuneration for executive directors depends upon the delivery of shares or instruments indexed to share value.

-Complies \boxtimes Complies Partially \square Explanation \square Not applicable \square order to meet the costs related to their acquisition.

-62. That once shares or options or rights to shares arising from remuneration schemes have been delivered, directors are prohibited from transferring ownership of a number of shares equivalent to two times their annual fixed remuneration, and the director may not exercise options or rights until a term of at least three years has elapsed since they received said shares.

-The forgoing shall not apply to shares which the director may need to sell in

-Complies \Box Complies Partially \Box Explanation \boxtimes Not applicable \Box
+that such criteria take into account the result. e risk undertaken to achieve a given b) Promote sustainability of the companthat are geared towards creating lowith rules and internal operating procontrol policies. ng term value, su ich as compliance c) Are based upon balancing short-, nepermitting the reward of continuous long enough to judge creation of benchmarks used for evaluation are occurring or extraordinary events. achievement ove sustainable valu r a period of time ue such that the Complies ⊠ Complies Partially □ Explanation Not applicable □ 59. a m t a material portion of variable remund inimum period of time sufficient to formance criteria have been met.
+Complies ⊠ Complies Partially □ Explanation Not applicable □ 60. rese t remuneration related to company rvations which may appear in the extensions had results.
+Complies Complies Partially Explanation Not applicable ⊠ 61. t a material portion of variable remends upon the delivery of shares or inst Complies ⊠ Complies Partially □ Explanation Not applicable □ 62. sche own rem t once shares or options or rights to mes have been delivered, directors ership of a number of shares equivale uneration, and the director may not ex- c least three years has elapsed since the are prohibited f ent to two times t ercise options or from transferring their annual fixed rights until a term forgoing shall not apply to shares whi er to meet the costs related to their acqu nay need to sell in Complies □ Complies Partially □ Explanation Not applicable □ The Company considers that the remuneration policy of the Chie ef Executive (single a)

+Are linked to pre-determined and measurable performance criteria and

-The Company considers that the remuneration policy of the Chief Executive (single Executive Director) is appropriate, and so far there has been no need to include this limitation, as the duties inherent to the director's post (duty of loyalty and duty of due diligence under articles 225 and 227 of the Ley de Sociedades de Capital - Corporate Enterprises Act) are understood to include the responsibility of each director with respect to the transfer of his or her shares and possible effect of this on the market.
+Executive Director) is appropriate, and so far there has been no need to include this limitation, as the duties inherent to the director's post (duty of loyalty and duty of due diligence under articles 225 and 227 of the Ley de Sociedades de Capital - Corporate Enterprises Act) are understood to include the responsibility of each director with respect to the transfer of his or her shares and possible effect of this on the market.

 In addition, Article 8 of Prosegur's Internal Regulation on Conduct includes prohibitions relating to market manipulation as a result of the transfer of shares by relevant persons under current law, the Board of Directors considering this regulation sufficient for the purposes of this recommendation.
-In addition, any family relations between the executive director benefiting from the plan and the controlling shareholder guarantee the alignment of their interests with the longterm interests of the Company.
+In addition, any family relations between the executive director benefiting from the plan and the controlling shareholder guarantee the alignment of their interests with the long-term interests of the Company.